 Educational Expenses and Credits (Portfolio 517)

-Bloomberg Tax Portfolio, Educational Expenses and Credits, No. 517, addresses the income tax treatment of expenses for postsecondary education.
+Tax Management Portfolio, Educational Expenses and Credits, No. 517, addresses the income tax treatment of expenses for postsecondary education.
 In general, the tax benefits discussed in this Portfolio apply when a taxpayer pays educational expenses for the taxpayer or the taxpayer’s spouse or claimed dependents.
 Educational expenses may be deductible as business expenses or under a special deduction for tuition and fees.
 Alternatively, two education credits allow taxpayers to claim a credit for qualifying payments of tuition and related expenses.
 In addition to the deductions for payments of tuition and related expenses, another education-related deduction applies to interest on student loans.
 For each deduction and credit, there are numerous requirements for eligibility.
 Moreover, except for the business expense deduction, the deductions and credits for educational expenses are limited in amount and do not apply to taxpayers with higher adjusted gross incomes.

 The first part of this Portfolio contains an introduction that shows how the deductions and credits discussed in this Portfolio relate to other education tax and non-tax benefits.
 In general, the education tax benefits are mutually exclusive.
 Thus, a taxpayer can use the deduction, credit, or exclusion that produces the maximum tax savings.